molgenis/molgenis-service-armadillo/ui/README.md

 From the terminal:
 - `cd ui/`
 - make sure you have `yarn` installed.
+See below for some caveats.
 - `yarn test --watch`

 Do your develop stuff and watch your test fail or succeed on the go.
 That is:
 - change files in `src/**`
 - change files in `tests/unit/**`

+## Adding or updating dependencies

+As the [UI build file](./build.gradle) has settings for node, npm and **yarn** you must use `yarn` to add dependencies.

+You may notice warning when running `../gradlew clean :ui:build` afterwards.

 ## How this project was generated